hong-chen/data-util/README.md

   --------------------------------------------------------------------------------
   ```

-4. For data that has unclear file type extension, e.g., `test.idlsav`,
+4. For data that has unclear file type from its extension, e.g., `test.idlsav`,

   ```bash
   lss test.idlsav idl